LearnersBlock/learners-block/README.md

 ## Contributing

 ### Development/pull requests
 We welcome contributions, they are what keep the Block alive!
 For pull requests we suggest discussing the changes through a ticket first.
 This is for your own sake in case there are already changes ongoing that will affect your contribution.
-If you are looking to contribute without a specific feature or goal in mind, please check the list of [Good First Issues](https://github.com/LearnersBlock/learners-block/contribute).
+If you are looking to contribute without a specific feature or goal in mind, please check the list of [Good First Issues](https://github.com/LearnersBlock/learners-block/contribute) and our [voting platform](https://vote.learnersblock.org) which contains a list of features prioritised by the community.

 ### Bug reports